slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 - Being broke is hard.
 Becoming rich is hard.
 Choose your hard.

 > *"He who works all day has no time to make money." (...)
-"I would rather earn 1% off 100 people's efforts than 100% of my own efforts."
+"I would rather earn 1% off 100 people’s efforts than 100% of my own efforts."
 -- John D. Rockefeller [1839]*

 > *"The big money is not in the buying and selling, but in the waiting."